 Placental abruption (also called "placenta abruptio") is an uncommon and potentially dangerous complication during pregnancy in which the placenta prematurely detaches from the uterus before birth.

-So placental abruption occurs when the placenta detaches and separates from the uterus prematurely, before the baby is born.
-Placental abruption typically occurs around the 25th week of pregnancy but it is not a particuarly common complication.
+So placental abruption occurs when the placenta detaches and separates from the uterus prematurely before the baby is born.
+You do not see abruptions before 20 weeks.
+Placental abruption typically occurs around the 25th week of pregnancy.
+But it is not a common complication.
 Placental abruption only affects between 1% and 6% of all pregnancies.

 Placental abruption may be occult and not associated with uterine pain, tenderness, and bleeding.
 Placental abruption can occur with little or no external signs of injury to the abdominal wall.Symptoms of Placental Abruption